masakiva/Transcendence/README.md

-# Transcendance
+# Transcendence

 ![Home](images/home.png)

 This project is the very first web project we had to do at [42 Paris](https://42.fr/en/homepage/), and the last of the common core.
-We were required to build a Pong with online features, as a single page app.
+We were required to build a Pong with online social features, as a single page app.

 ## ✨ Features